egalli64/nesp/README.md

 From CLI, just:
 - git clone the repo
 - move in the web-intro folder
+- build using your favorite Java tools (with Maven)
 - the main class is ServerStartup in the com.example.jet package

-The application is served on localhost:8080

-## Running on Node.js
+## With Node.js

 Requires Node.JS: https://nodejs.org/en/download/ (LTS)
 - Tested on version 20